Biometix/biometix.github.io/index/framework.md

     cli{Command Line} --> log(Log)
 ```

-> BQAT CLI takes a folder in your file system as input and spit out the raw output in CSV along with a brief statistic report.
+> BQAT CLI takes a folder in your file system as input and produces the raw output in CSV along with a brief statistic report.

 ***